Jian Jin, PhD

-B.S., University of Science and Technology of China
+BS, University of Science and Technology of China

 Postdoc, Ohio State University

 G protein-coupled receptors (GPCRs) signal not only via canonical pathways involving heterotrimeric large G proteins, but also via non-canonical G protein-independent interactions with other signaling proteins including beta-arrestins.
-Biased ligands of GPCRs preferentially engage either canonical or non-canonical GPCR pathways.
-The discovery of ligands with discrete functional selectivity profiles will be extremely useful for elucidating the key signal transduction pathways essential for both the therapeutic actions and side-effects of drugs.
-The Jin lab has been actively engaged in generating functionally selective ligands of GPCRs for more than a decade.
+Biased ligands of GPCRs preferentially engage either canonical or non-canonical signaling pathways and are extremely useful tools for elucidating the signal transduction pathways essential for both therapeutic actions and side-effects.
+The Jin lab has been actively engaged in discovering biased ligands of GPCRs for more than a decade.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.